AyaAshrafSABER/web-crawler/README.md

 log4j:WARN See http://logging.apache.org/log4j/1.2/faq.html#noconfig for more info.`
 * Output of the application will be text file named crawleroutputurllist.txt containing all the urls for http://wiprodigital.com
 * Log file can be found at /var/log/webcrawler.log

+# Future enhancements
+* User interface can be provided to user to enter url to be crawled.We can use Spring MVC for this purpose.
+* Configuration can be added for maximum number of pages to crawl,depth of crawling and number of seconds after which we can another request to crawl the same url.
+* Power Mock can be used to mock Jsoup for exception handling scenarios.